Waterworks Faucets Review & Rating Updated: May 1, 2026

 Companies that use good-quality cartridges in their faucets usually disclose the cartridge source on their websites.
 Those that don't will happily identify the cartridge in a call to customer service.

-If the company refuses to reveal the sources of its cartridges (because it is a "trade secret"), you can confidently assume it is not one of the better brands and perhaps you should consider a different faucet.
+If the company refuses to reveal the sources of its cartridges (because their identity it is a "trade secret"), you can assume, with fair confidence, that it is not one of the better brands, and perhaps you should consider a different faucet.

 For more information about faucet valves and cartridges and the companies that make cartridges known to be reliable, see Faucet Valves & Cartridges.